The Kite Runner book cover

 Khaled Hosseini

-Khaled Hosseini is an Afghan-American novelist and physician, born in Kabul in 1965.
-He emigrated to the United States in 1980 and gained international acclaim with his debut novel, The Kite Runner, published in 2003.
-His works often explore themes of displacement, family, and the Afghan diaspora.
+Khaled Hosseini is an Afghan-American novelist and physician born in Kabul in 1965.
+He emigrated to the United States in 1980 and rose to international prominence with his debut novel, The Kite Runner, published in 2003.
+His writing is widely known for its emotional depth and its focus on family, displacement, memory, and the Afghan diaspora.
+Hosseini’s background gives his fiction a strong sense of cultural detail and historical feeling, especially in stories connected to Afghanistan and exile.
+He remains one of the most recognized contemporary authors writing about identity, loss, and the lasting pull of home.

 Get This Summary in Your Preferred Format